 Content: Element containing a text description of the assessment target.
 If the description is available in more than one language, add a <AT-description> node for each language (see examples).
+This node should include relevant information to distinguish this assessment unit from others due to its unique characteristics.

 Attributes: lang